 Be aware children pick up on tension

-We’re here for automotive industry people and their family dependents so if you or your child are affected by grief, contact us to find out what support you can access via our helpline on 08081 311 333 or chat with us online.
-Otherwise, you can contact Child Bereavement UK for support.
+We’re here for automotive industry people and their family dependents so if you or your child are affected by grief, chat to us online or call our helpline on 08081 311 333 – we’re here for you.